etorreborre/registry-messagepack/README.md

   ObjectArray [ObjectInt 2, o1, o2] -> InPerson <$> decode d1 o1 <*> decode d2 o2
   other -> Error ("not a valid Delivery: " <> show other)
 ```

+__NOTE__ this function does not support recursive data types (and much less mutually recursive data types)